SaminYeasar/ENF-Extraction-of-Bangladesh-Grid/readme.txt

 In this work, we report Power Recording process Bangladesh National Grid and used the power recording to extract the ENF data [1] to compare available power recordings data from online database [2].
 We used a set of features from [3] which serve as identifying characteristics for detecting the region of origin of the multimedia recording.
 We used those characteristics in a multiclass machine learning implementation based on MATLAB which is able to identify the grid of the recorded signal.

-The recorded power recording of Bangladesh Grid is avalibale this repository.
+Final Power Recording: The recorded power recording of Bangladesh Grid is avalibale this repository.
+Pictures: Power Recording Device used to collect "Power Recording" data form Bangladesh Grid.
+ENF figure: 10 hours of ENF complied into single frame.

 [1] Adi Hajj-Ahmad, R., MinWu,.
 Spectrum Combining for ENF Signal Estimation - Dataset & Codes,.
 2013  [cited 2017 March 03]; Available from: http://cwwongpatch2.no-ip.org/mast_new/research.php?t=enf.